 Next, mash up some nice ripe bananas until smooth.

-Place the mashed bananas into a saucepan along with some nut butter of your choice (I used my staple crunchy natural peanut butter), some maple syrup and some coconut oil (or butter, whatever you have handy!).
+Place the mashed bananas into a saucepan along with some nut butter of your choice (a neutral tasting almond or cashew butter would be best, but in this case, I used my staple crunchy natural peanut butter), some maple syrup and some coconut oil (or butter, whatever you have handy!).

 Set this over a low heat until they’re all melted together.